Picea glauca 'Conica' (spiral)

 A dwarf evergreen sheared to a spiral form making a dazzling accent, requires annual pruning to keep in form; ideal as a garden accent; incredibly dense needles are very sensitive to winter burn and may need winter protection in exposed locations

 Dwarf Alberta Spiral Spruce has green foliage which emerges light green in spring.
-The needles remain green through the winter.
+The needles remain green throughout the winter.
 Neither the flowers nor the fruit are ornamentally significant.

-Dwarf Alberta Spiral Spruce is a dense multi-stemmed evergreen dwarf tree with a narrowly upright and columnar growth habit.
+Dwarf Alberta Spiral Spruce is a dense multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

-This is a high maintenance dwarf tree that will require regular care and upkeep.
+This is a high maintenance shrub that will require regular care and upkeep.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 It has no significant negative characteristics.

-Dwarf Alberta Spiral Spruce is ideal for use as a garden accent or patio feature, and is recommended for the following landscape applications;
+Dwarf Alberta Spiral Spruce is recommended for the following landscape applications;

 - General Garden Use

 Dwarf Alberta Spiral Spruce will grow to be about 6 feet tall at maturity, with a spread of 24 inches.
+It has a low canopy, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.